 - Bake them fresh cookies

-Even if there’s absolutely no way you can make money you can still create a YouTube account for free, find you some free instrumentals , use some free software or just record yourself live with a smartphone with the music playing in the background and upload that sucker to YouTube and get the word to all your friends!
+Even if there’s absolutely no way you can make money you can still create a YouTube account for free, find yourself some free instrumentals, use some free software or just record yourself live with a smartphone with the music playing in the background and upload that sucker to YouTube and get the word to all your friends!
 Always remember it’s not about what you have it’s about what you do with what you have.

-I’m To Young To Make A Career Out Of Rapping
+I’m Too Young To Make A Career Out Of Rapping

-You know how you’ve been often asked what you want to be when you grow up?
-Well I’m here to tell you that you don’t have to wait until a certain age to be somebody.
+Do you know how you’ve been often asked what you want to be when you grow up?
+Well, I’m here to tell you that you don’t have to wait until a certain age to be somebody.
 You’re somebody right now!
-Allow me to show you a few examples of young rappers who’ve made a sustainable career for themselves.
+Allow me to show you a few examples of young rappers who’ve made sustainable careers for themselves.

-Kris Kross was an early 90’s rap group duo which consisted of Mac Daddy (12 years old) and Daddy Mac (11 years old).
+Kris Kross was an early 90’s rap group duo that consisted of Mac Daddy (12 years old) and Daddy Mac (11 years old).

-Under the tutelage of Jermaine Dupri they sold four million copies in the U.S. of their debut albulm “Totally Krossed Out”which included the hit single “Jump”, which went on to top the Billboard Hot 100 charts for eight weeks, “becoming the first rap song to have achieved such a long stay at the top.
+Under the tutelage of Jermaine Dupri they sold four million copies in the U.S. of their debut album “Totally Krossed Out” which included the hit single “Jump”, which went on to top the Billboard Hot 100 charts for eight weeks, “becoming the first rap song to have achieved such a long stay at the top.
 No other rap song had ever led the charts for that length of time!